Poisson boundaries of monoidal categories: A universal property of the Poisson boundary

 In other words, $\dmin^\CC=d^\PP\Pi$ and for any unitary tensor functor $F\colon\CC\to\A$ such that $\dmin^\CC=d^\A F$ there exists a unique, up to a natural unitary monoidal isomorphism, unitary tensor functor $\Lambda\colon\PP\to\A$ such that $\Lambda\Pi\cong F$.

-Consider a unitary tensor functor $F\colon\CC\to\A$, with no restriction on the dimension function.
+For a rigid C$^*$-tensor category $\A$, consider a unitary tensor functor $F\colon\CC\to\A$, with no restriction on the dimension function.
 As we discussed in Section~\ref{sstensorfunctors}, we may assume that $\A$ is strict, $\CC$ is a C$^*$-tensor subcategory of $\A$ and $F$ is the embedding functor.
 Motivated by Izumi's Poisson integral~\cite{MR1916370} we will define linear maps

 We will write $\Theta_U$ for $\Theta_{U,U}$ and often omit the subscripts altogether, if there is no danger of confusion.
 The proof of the theorem will be based on analysis of the multiplicative domain of $\Theta$.